Skip to main content Skip to main content

 Built to Code.
 Verified in the Field.
 Documented for Closeout.

 Magrym Consulting is an approved third-party Special Inspection agency serving Midland, Odessa, and project sites across West Texas, New Mexico, and Oklahoma.
-We deliver IBC Chapter 17 Special Inspections (steel, concrete, soils, SFRM, anchorage) and Construction Observation under AIA B101 or EJCDC E-500 (Owner’s Representative).
-Both scopes available, often paired on the same project, always reported separately.
+We deliver construction inspection services under IBC Chapter 17 (steel, concrete, soils, SFRM, anchorage) and commercial building inspection services through Construction Observation under AIA B101 or EJCDC E-500 (Owner’s Representative).
+Both scopes are available, often paired on the same project, and always reported separately.

 The Authority Having Jurisdiction will not issue a Certificate of Occupancy without a signed Final Statement of Special Inspections.
 Construction lenders will not release the next funding tranche without conformance documentation.
-Magrym builds both records as work progresses, so closeout does not become a fire drill at the end of the job.
+Magrym builds both records as work progresses, so closeout does not become a scramble at the end of the project.

-Construction and code inspections are one of three disciplines we deliver under Construction Services, alongside materials testing and geotechnical engineering.
-AWS CWI, ICC Special Inspector, ACI field tech, and AASHTO accredited lab credentials live under one roof.
-No third-party handoffs, no finger-pointing between agencies.
+Our Construction engineering and inspection Services are one of three disciplines we deliver under Construction Services, alongside materials testing and geotechnical engineering.
+ICC Special Inspector, ACI field tech, and AASHTO accredited lab credentials live under one roof.
+When a project calls for welding inspection, we bring in a trusted AWS CWI partner and coordinate the scope ourselves, so you still get a single point of contact and a single point of accountability.

 ICC certified Special Inspector documenting rebar placement and welding on a commercial construction project in Midland, Texas